• Skip to primary navigation

 • Why do you make art?

-• What are the questions you are trying to answer?
+• What are the questions you are trying to ask or answer in your work?

-Start by writing disconnected sentences with what you have and worry about joining in them up later.
+If you get stuck, start by writing disconnected sentences with what you have and worry about joining them up later.
 Then, edit, edit, edit.

-Make sure to use clear simple language.
+Make sure to use clear, simple language and check your spelling, grammar and punctuation.
 Don’t fall in a trap of relying on jargon.
-Write for someone who doesn’t know anything about art.
-Be descriptive and direct.
+Write for an “educated generalist”, i.e. someone who doesn’t know much about art.
+Be descriptive but be direct.

 ACKNOWLEDGEMENTS